Octopus Intelligent Go: what really happens to your home battery

 From the battery's perspective, a 7kW load just appeared on the house circuit.
 It is in discharge mode, it sees demand, and it supplies power.
 It has no way to know that the EV session may be eligible for discounted grid supply via Octopus if the battery would simply hold back.

-What your battery does not know
+What your home battery does not know about Octopus

 Your battery communicates with your inverter.
 Your inverter communicates with your solar panels and the grid.
 In a typical uncoordinated setup, those systems do not have a live connection to Octopus's dispatch signals.